-Your home might be your castle, so it’s also likely your greatest source of wealth.
-It’s likely the largest, most expensive thing you own — the one tangible possession whose value increases with age.
+Your home might be your castle, so it's also likely your greatest source of wealth.
+It's likely the largest, most expensive thing you own — the one tangible possession whose value increases with age.
 You can help is gain value via certain remodelling projects.

-And with that asset comes a measure of security.
-Your home’s equity may well pay for your child’s college education, for that trip around the world you and your spouse have always dreamt of, for that early retirement you’ve been longing for.
+Your home's equity may well pay for your child's college education, for that trip around the world you and your spouse have always dreamt of, for that early retirement you've been longing for.

 But building your home's equity is about much more than seeing to the maintenance and upkeep.
 If you really want to maximize the value of your home, remodeling and renovation are ideal ways to do it.

 The key, however, is to be strategic and discerning in your projects.
 It's imperative to understand which upgrades will add value and which, alas, will not.
 This article shows you how to differentiate between costly pet projects and savvy investments.

 Unless you're planning to put your home on the market very soon and your goal is to prep your digs for a quick sale, chances are building equity isn't the only reason you're considering a remodel.
 You might, for example, be looking to trick out the man cave or install an in-ground pool and transform your backyard into a suburban paradise.

 But even if you're planning to remain in the house for a while, it's still important to plan your renovation and remodelling projects not only with your own family but also future buyers in mind.
 That doesn't mean you have to give up on your dreams of a palatial bedroom suite or a bathroom that would put the most luxurious day spa to shame.